Aakarshit07/Namaste-React-Learning/Inception-01/README.md

 - *userObject?.userDetails?.PersonalInfo?.name*
 - So it always check is we have userObject. then it mover forword and checking till end.
 - If it encounter any value that is undefined or null it returns undefined instead of throwing an error.

+# Finding the Path - 07

+# How do we navigate from one page to another in react?

+# Why we need react-router-dom package?

+# How do we use react-router-dom package?

+# How to handel the error page?

+# What is the useRouteError hook?

+# Why we use useRouteError hook?

+# How do we use useRouteError hook?

+# How do we pass Childrens routes to our AppRoutes?

+# How do we make our app dynamic that everytime our path changes but the header and footer remains same?

+# How to we use Outlet ?

+# What is Link in react?

+# Why we use Link and how?

+# Two types of routing in webapps.
+1. *Client Side Routing*:
+- When we use the link to navigate to another page. it already has the code for the page we are navigating.
+- it simply replace the current html to the new html. *Without Making any network calls*. it doesnt reload the page.

+2. *Server Side Routing*:
+- When we use anchor tag to navigate to another page. it make a *network call to fetchs the html for that page* and show it to the user.
+- It reloads the whole page.